-The NCCOS social science team is made up of sociologists, economists, geographers, and coastal specialists, and we focus our research on the connections between people and the environment.
+NCCOS's social science portfolio is focused on the connections between people and the environment.
+NCCOS expertise in sociology, economics, and geography is integrated with our coastal ecosystem science to create comprehensive assessments.
+Similarly, NCCOS also funds external competitive social science research.
 We provide tools, maps, and products to help communities sustainably manage their natural resources and protected areas, and to better understand and respond to coastal hazards and contaminated coastal waters.
-We work across our Marine Spatial Ecology, Stressor Impacts and Mitigation, and Coastal Change portfolios, and prioritize our research within the three categories listed above.